Jira-saki/Data-Engineer-AWS-immersion-day/README.md

-# Data Engineer Pipeline Project using AWS S3 - GLUE - ATHENA - QUICKSIGHT
+# Data Engineer Pipeline Project.
 The ETL pipeline is using S3 as data Lake and  AWS GLUE ETL as access datalake.
-Using ATHENA to query a view.
+Using Athena to query a view.
 Visualise with Quicksight<br/><br/>

 ## Project Background
 Data engineering immersion day Project.